-The difference between the opening and closing balances of the Company's contract assets and deferred revenues primarily results from the timing difference between the Company's performance obligation and the customer's payment.
-The amounts of revenue recognized during the three months ended March 31, 2018 from the opening deferred revenue balance was \$38.9 million.
-For the period ended March 31, 2018, no impairment loss related to contract balances was recognized in the condensed consolidated statement of operations.
+The difference between the opening and closing balances of the Company's accounts receivable, net, contract assets and deferred revenues primarily results from revenue growth and the timing difference between the satisfaction of the Company's performance obligation and the customer's payment.
+The amounts of revenue recognized during the three months ended March 31, 2019 from the opening deferred revenue balance was \$44.1 million.